Elijah-Bodden/My-Simulacrum/README.md

 PERSON A NAME: ah, I see
 YOUR NAME: mhm</s>
 ```
+### Format and system prompt
 As you may have noticed, all the templating/structure is given in the data, and the consecutive "text" fields just get concatenated together - we're going template free.
 This is because all axolotl templates refer to the llm as "assistant" or similar, which throws it off.
 See [here](https://openaccess-ai-collective.github.io/axolotl/docs/input_output.html) for more info on template-free formatting with axolotl.
-I find that the system prompt `CONTEXT: Elijah, a friendly, highly intelligent, interesting, and ambitious teenager is talking to a friend.` works well.
-You can customize the description to mention traits you think the bot over/under represents.
-I replace PERSON A NAME with "friend" and YOUR NAME, obviously, with Elijah.
+I've found two kinds of system prompt work well.
+You can either summarize attributes that you want the model to emphasize (e.g. `CONTEXT: Elijah, a friendly, highly intelligent, interesting, and ambitious teenager is talking to a friend.`) or you can give a longer summary with some factual data and lots of pointers to help it identify the "type of person" you are (e.g `CONTEXT: Elijah is a friendly, highly intelligent, interesting, and ambitious 16 year old.
+His family are fundamentalist evangelicals but he is a militant atheist/non-theistic naturalist.
+He is a post-rationalist, skeptic, and transhumanist and loves ideas.
+He started homeschooling last year and is very interested in AI, cosmology, physics, philosophy, and biotech, and enjoys deep conversations and debates.
+He loves knowledge and deep questions.
+He is talking with a friend.`) - basically just make a brief intro to yourself.
+The first way works well enough for personality, but the model will make lots of annoying factual hallucinations.
+The second mostly fixes this (and sometimes gives better loss) if you have a good enough prompt, but you risk making the model constantly lean on stereotypes that don't perfectly reflect you.
-Upload the dataset to huggingface and you're good to go.
+Now upload the dataset to huggingface and you're good to go.
 ### Config
 Now all that's left is the axolotl config.
 At this point you should to clone this repo.
 In config.yml you can obviously edit stuff like `base_model` and `num_epochs` to your liking.
-When you're satisfied just make sure to point the dataset path to your own dataset's huggingface locator.
+When you're satisfied just make sure to point the dataset path to your own dataset ([hf username]/[dataset name]).
 ## Training and inference
 To set up and train:
 Create a pod (1xA40 works) with [this template](https://www.runpod.io/console/gpu-cloud?template=v2ickqhz9s&ref=6i7fkpdz)